bisq-network/bisq/apitest/docs/build-run.md

     $ ./gradlew  :apitest:test --tests "bisq.apitest.method.GetBalanceTest" -DrunApiTests=true

+To run test cases from an Intellij, add two JVM arguments to your JUnit launchers:

+    -DrunApiTests=true -Dlogback.configurationFile=apitest/build/resources/main/logback.xml

+The `-Dlogback.configurationFile` property will prevent `logback` from printing warnings about multiple `logback.xml` files it will find in Bisq jars `cli.jar`, `daemon.jar`, and `seednode.jar`.

 ## Gradle Test Reports

 To see detailed test results, logs, and full stack traces for test failures, open